-The Intensive English Program is a non-credit, short-term program that does not award academic credit or grades.
+The Intensive English Program is a non-credit, short term program that does not award academic credit or grades.
 Hence no academic credit is transferred into or out of IAE.
 IAE has no articulation agreements with other institutions.
 IAE has no English language proficiency requirements for admission.

 Here are the steps required for international students to start the admissions process at IAE.
-Thereafter, students will be able to apply with the US Embassy or consulate in their county and obtain a student visa, which is required for non-US residents who attend the International Academy of English:
+Thereafter student will be able to apply with the US Embassy or consulate in their county and obtain a student visa, which is required for non-US residents who attend the International Academy of English:

 - 1. The student must fill out an application form. - 2.
-The student must fill out and sign the school enrollment agreement. (available in the prospective guide page 8) - 3.
-The student must sign and initial the school performance fact sheet.(pages 12-16) - 4.
-The student must provide a copy of a bank statement (either a checking or a savings account) showing a balance of a minimum of USD 3,500.00 for the first course session in which the student wishes to enroll.
+The student must fill out and sign the school enrollment agreement. \ (available in the prospective guide page 8) - 3.
+The student must sign and initial the school performance fact sheet. \ (pages 12-16) - The student must show a copy of a bank statement (either a checking or a savings account) showing a balance of a minimum of USD 3,500.00 for the first course session that the student wishes to enroll.
 (Please note all bank statements or bank letters MUST be in ENGLISH). - 5.
-A Statement of Support must be provided, identifying the source of financial funds during the student's enrollment period.
+A Statement of Support must be provided, identifying the source of financial funds during student's enrollment period.
 This statement is required by the Student and Exchange Visitor Program (SEVP) to prove that the student has sufficient financial support to remain in the USA without working. - 6.
-The student must pay an application fee of USD 75.00 (San Diego), USD 95.00 (Las Vegas)(Non refundable) - 7.
-The student must pay an overseas booking fee of USD 300.00.(Non refundable) - 8.
-The student must pay a courier fee of USD 85.00 for expedited shipping services that will be used to send the necessary documents to obtain the student VISA.(Non-refundable, unless in case of cancellation and documents have not been shipped) - 9.
+The student must pay an application fee of USD 75.00 (San Diego), USD 95.00 (Las Vegas) \(Non refundable) - 7.
+The student must pay an overseas booking fee of USD 300.00. \(Non refundable) - 8.
+The student must pay a courier fee of USD 85.00 for expedited shipping services that will be used to send the necessary documents to obtain the student VISA. \(Non-refundable, unless in case of cancelation and documents have not been shipped) - 9.
 The student MUST provide a copy of his/her passport. - 10.
-The student MUST provide a copy of any document attesting high school completion.(no translation needed). - 11.
-Read the Student Tuition Refund Fund statement: Fee USD: .00cents(details on page 11) Items applicable for San Diego students only.
+The student MUST provide a clear copy of high school diploma (no translation needed). \(applicable for San Diego location only). - 11.
+Read the Student Tuition Refund Fund statement: Fee USD: .00cents \(details on page 11)